MartaLourido/product-viewer-app/README.md

 ## Performance

-The application is optimized for performance, with lazy loading of products and chunked requests to minimize the load time and enhance the user experience.
+The application is optimized for performance, with lazy loading of products to minimize the load time and enhance the user experience.

 ## Folder Structure